AnatoliyYud/dockerpractice/api/README.md

 hot_ip:3001/test

 All is ok.
-Now we can join our branches (main and api)
+-Now we can join our branches (main and api) git switch main git merge api git push

+-And continue with api branch
+git switch api